 Pour over coffee has long been a fixture of third wave coffee bars and the occasional home aficionado.
 Thanks to machines like these, this particular brewing method is becoming more common at home, but the process does still encourage the type of attention to detail which has grown out of the specialty coffee community.
 Whatever your reason is for getting an automatic pour over machine, it’s important to consider the basics.
 These simple elements are what separate good pour overs from bad.

-Water temperature is one of the most important components of these systems.
+Water temperature is one of the most important components of the best automatic pour-over coffee machines.
 The proper temperature range for maximal extraction is between 195 and 205 degrees Fahrenheit.
 This is a specification set by the Specialty Coffee Association.
 The SCA – as the group is more commonly known – certifies whether home models can consistently meet this standard.
 It may seem overly finicky at first to care about temperature, but a huge part of what makes the entire pour over process unique is this precision.